aws-samples/amazon-bedrock-model-customization/README.md

    aws s3 cp training-data.jsonl s3://{TrainingDataBucket}/training-data.jsonl --region {your-region}
    ```

 2. Upload the `validation-data.json` file to the Amazon S3 bucket using the following command.
 Replace `ValidationDataBucket` with the value from the `sam deploy --guided` output.
-Also, please update `your-region` with the region that you provided while running the SAM template.
+Update `your-region` with the region that you provided while running the SAM template.

    ```bash
    aws s3 cp validation-data.json s3://{ValidationDataBucket}/validation-data.json --region {your-region}
    ```

 3. Upload the `reference-inference.json` file to the Amazon S3 bucket using the following command.
-Please replace `ValidationDataBucket` with the value from the `sam deploy --guided` output.
+Replace `ValidationDataBucket` with the value from the `sam deploy --guided` output.
 Update `your-region` with the region that you provided while running the SAM template.

    ```bash
    aws s3 cp reference-inference.json s3://{ValidationDataBucket}/reference-inference.json --region {your-region}